vypxl/tx8/spec/spec.md

 - The `set`, `clr` `tgl` and `test` instructions set the `R` register to the original value of the bit they operated on.
 - The `rand` operation places the original random integer into the `R` register.

+Every instruction that is not specified to change the `R` register does not change it, meaning it keeps its old value.

 Note that the R register assignment is done **after** the operation itself, this means if one specified the `R` register as the destination of an operation, the normal value is discarded and the residual value is found in `R`.

+When the R register is set as a byproduct of an instruction, any previously set bits are discarded.
+For example, if an `inc` instruction would set the lowest bit, all other bits will be zero.

 Example: